 Data protection laws mean you have certain rights surrounding your personal data.
-Under the General Data Protection Regulation (GDPR) in particular, you have the right to request that we delete or remove all of your personal data.
+Under the Data Protection Act 2018 in particular, you have the right to request that we delete or remove all of your personal data.
 This is known as your right to erasure.

 Here are some examples of when you can ask us to remove your data:

 - When there is no good reason for us continuing to process your data

 - When you have successfully exercised your right to object to processing

 - If we have processed your information unlawfully

 - When local law requires us to erase your personal data

 Please note, for specific legal reasons, we may not always be able to comply with your request for erasure.
 Of course, if this is the case, we’ll let you know at the time of your request.